Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Sea Vegetables

 “Sea vegetables” is a generic term.
-Check your local supermarket, and you’ll find a range of products under this remit.
-Seaweed is more common, although algae can be found in some locations.
+Seaweed is more common, although algae is available.

 Spinach

-Like other leafy greens, such as kale, spinach is rich in protein, which makes spinach leaves (raw or cooked) a good addition to the diet of hermit crabs.
+Like other leafy greens, such as kale, spinach is protein-rich.
+This makes spinach leaves (raw or cooked) an excellent addition to the diet of hermit crabs.

 Sprouts